Kate Middleton spotted in public for first time since treatment update - Royals live

 The Princess of Wales has been photographed in public for the first time since announcing that she has completed chemotherapy.

-Kate, 42, was seen being driven to church yesterday (22 September) by Prince William on the Balmoral estate in Aberdeenshire.
+Kate, 42, was seen being driven to church on Sunday by Prince William on the Balmoral estate in Aberdeenshire.

 In a poignant video announcing the end of her treatment, the princess said she would be returning to light duty until the end of the year.